tock/tock-www/_posts/2016-08-12-dynamic-loading.md

 ### Drawbacks

 The main issue with this loading strategy is that it is not currently possible for applications compiled with LLVM.
-LLVM does not support a PIC addressing like GCC's base-register.
+LLVM does not support a dynamic PIC addressing scheme like GCC's base-register.
 In many cases, encoding the location of the GOT in the text segment works just fine, since it can always be when the code is loaded into RAM.
 However, Tock executes applications directly from flash where it is not practical to rewrite pointer dynamically.

-A patch[^8] to add a base-register PIC strategy was sent to LLVM a while back but it was never merged.
-Ironically, this means that, for now, to write user-land processes in Rust for Tock, an operating system written in Rust.
+A patch [^8] to add a base-register PIC strategy was sent to LLVM a while back but it was never merged.
+Ironically, this means that although the Tock kernel is written in Rust, for now it isn't possible to write applications in Rust.

 ### References